 Using only hand tools, including pick axes, shovels and scrapers, the 69-year-old sculptor burrows into the sides of the cliffs, opening up vertical shafts as he works to provide ventilation and natural light.
 Practical features such as staircases, windows and doors are integrated to make the caves suitable for use as sanctuaries or places for meditation.
 Paulette sometimes carves the inner surfaces with forms resembling flowers, figures and tree trunks.

-"The fact that the cave is underground and you feel the earth around you, yet the sun is pouring in," said Paulette in "Cavedigger", "those are the juxtapositions of the two metaphors of our life; the within and the without.
+"These caves are designed as transformative spaces," said Paulette in a documentary released last year about his work by director, Jeffrey Karoff.
+"The fact that the cave is underground and you feel the earth around you, yet the sun is pouring in, those are the juxtapositions of the two metaphors of our life; the within and the without.
 It's a perceptual trick that brings out deep, expansive emotionality."

 The beauty of the caves comes from a combination of their natural materiality and the way Paulette channels daylight into the spaces to illuminate the smoothly curving surfaces and relief decoration.
 Using his intuition and experience to guide his excavations, the artist creates chambers connected by tunnels that are intended to encourage "spiritual renewal and personal well being."
 Each one is unique and takes several years to complete.